itsmevikrant/DIC-Lab3/README.md

 # DIC Lab3

-Identify Trends in Data from NYT using ML on Spark
+Identify Trends in Data from NYT using ML on